Tenants are Protected from Discrimination Based on Source of Income

 - What does “source of income” mean?

 - I am looking for a place to rent.
-How does the new law protect me?
+How does this law protect me?

-- Does the new law apply to all landlords?
+- Does the law apply to all landlords?

 - Can a landlord still turn down my application for other reasons?

-- I have a section 8 voucher.
-I am applying for an apartment after September 30, 2018.
-The landlord requires me to have income two or three times more than the rent amount.
+- I have a section 8 voucher and am applying for an apartment.
+The landlord requires me to have income 2 or 3 times more than the rent amount.
 Does the landlord count just my portion of the rent?

 - I think the landlord denied my rental application because of my income.
 What can I do?

-A new state law effective September 30, 2018 makes it illegal for landlords in Washington state to discriminate against tenants and would-be tenants based on their source of income.
+Yes, if you are a tenant or looking to rent a place to live.
+It is illegal for landlords in Washington state to discriminate against tenants and would-be tenants based on your source of income.